jamiesmith/astrosaloon/_posts/2018-06-03-power-control-and-dew-oh-my.md

 - I needed a way to _control_ all of this stuff
 - I needed a way to _power_ all of this stuff
-- And definately needed a way to prevent dew from wreaking havoc on everything
+- And definitely needed a way to prevent dew from wreaking havoc on everything

 <!--more-->